 Receiving faxed surveys

-- Use fax-to-email services - Digital files maintain quality
+- Use fax-to-email services.
+Digital files maintain quality.

 Common fax-related issues

-Problem: Missing corner marks
+Missing corner marks

-Problem: Illegible handwriting
+Illegible handwriting

-Problem: Black spots or lines
+Black spots or lines

 Best practices for fax workflows

-Survey design tips
+Survey design

 Instructions for respondents